 The Thermal Diffusion (TD) or Thermo-Reactive Diffusion (TRD) coating process was developed by the Toyota Motor Corporation’s R&D Laboratories, Japan.
 This was specifically invented to solve wear related problems experienced in their metalworking applications.
 Once a tightly guarded, patented technology held in Japan for its own use, the technology has since spread to use in the USA, Canada, South Africa, China, South Korea, Thailand and several other countries.
 The TD Coating Centre was fortunate to work closely with Dr Tohru Arai – inventor of the TD process and former Head of Research at Toyota, Japan – to establish the process in South Africa and we provide world-class TD coating.

 The TD process produces a smooth, thin, non-porous layer of extremely hard (3200–3800 Hv) Vanadium Carbide (VC) on the surface of steel or sintered tungsten carbide.
 The thermal diffusion process uses free carbon available in the base material to diffuse and combine with active vanadium atoms available at the surface.
 This is performed in a high temperature molten salt bath.
-The TD process is typically performed at the hardening/austenising temperature of the steel and is followed by quenching and tempering processes as in conventional heat treatment.
-Due to these temperatures and other pre-requisites, the steel selection for the TD coating process is very important,
+The TD process is typically performed at the hardening/austenitizing temperature of the steel and is followed by quenching and tempering processes as in conventional heat treatment.
+Due to TD being a high temperature process, steel selection is very important.
+See more here here.

 Properties of TD Coating

 |Coating Formed||Various Carbides, predominantly Vanadium Carbide (VC)|